 If you are wondering what exactly you can do so that it can be qualified as educational camping?
-Then the answer is you have unbounded abilities and there are no universal rules regarding educational camps.
+Then the answer is you have unbounded abilities, and there are no universal rules regarding educational camps.

-Just like any camping trip, there’s no set time for how long you have to be out in order to qualify it as a camping trip.
+Just like any camping trip, there’s no set time for how long you have to be out to qualify it as a camping trip.
 Spending just one night away is still camping.
 Depending on the trip and what the educational purpose is, there are varying lengths.

 Moving on, we have already mentioned that there are several ways of educating someone or yourself in camping, yet you can find it easier to search between the most common types of those activities.